 10. Greater Range in Ankle Joint

-The raised heel is one of the benefits of weightlifting shoes that not only generates greater stability but also provides greater range in the ankle.
+The raised heel is one of the benefits of weight lifting shoes that not only generate greater stability but also provides a greater range in the ankle.

 11. Increased Safety